CloudHunterTHEreal/Python_learning/README.md

 # Python_learning
 The code I wrote in the learning process
 ____
 Starting placement.
-The program files are separated into separate branches.
+The program files are separated into individual branches.